slice-so/hooks/src/hooks/pricingActions/README.md

 ## Integration with Slice

-Pricing strategy actions that inherit from `RegistryPricingStrategyAction` are automatically compatible with Slice frontends through the `IHookRegistry` interface, enabling:
+Pricing strategy actions that inherit from `RegistryProductPriceAction` are automatically compatible with Slice frontends through the `IHookRegistry` interface, enabling:
 - Product configuration via `configureProduct()`
 - Parameter validation via `paramsSchema()`
 - Automatic discovery and integration